 Pliers are one of the most important tools for wire wrapping with endless choices.
 Each plier produces different curves, shapes and effects, however, here are the recommended styles for beginners:

-- Round nose pliers: Have flat facing jaws that are perfect for manipulating sheet metal and wire.
+- Flat nose pliers: Have flat facing jaws that are perfect for manipulating sheet metal and wire.